U.S. Supreme Court blocks Trump bid to end 'Dreamers' immigrant program

 Trump has made his crackdown on legal and illegal immigration, including pursuing construction of a wall along the U.S.-Mexican border, a central part of his presidency and his 2020 re-election campaign.

-DACA recipients and their supporters in Congress including House of Representatives Speaker Nancy Pelosi and in the business community welcomed the ruling and called for permanent protections to be enacted.
+DACA recipients and their supporters in Congress and in the business community welcomed the ruling.

 “I feel content.
 I think the decision was what we deserved, but at the same time I am also thinking we still have to defend the program,” said Melody Klingenfuss, a 26-year-old DACA recipient and organizer with the California Dream Network.

+The Trump administration is reviewing the ruling, a senior Department of Homeland Security official said.

 Roberts a year ago also cast the decisive vote in a Supreme Court loss for the Republican president when the justices blocked Trump’s administration from adding a citizenship question to the 2020 census that critics said was an effort to dissuade immigrants from taking part in the decennial population count.
-That case raised similar questions about whether Trump’s administration followed lawful procedures in a reaching policy decision.
+That case raised similar questions about whether Trump’s administration followed the correct procedure in reaching a policy decision.

 Immigrants had to meet certain conditions to qualify for DACA enrollment such as not being convicted of a felony or significant misdemeanor and being enrolled in high school or having a high school diploma or equivalent.

+The average age of DACA enrollees is 26 years old, with slightly more women than men among the current population, according to the latest government statistics.

-Obama created the DACA program after Congress failed to pass bipartisan legislation that would have overhauled U.S. immigration policy and offered protections for the immigrants known as “Dreamers,” a moniker derived from the name of an immigration bill.
+Obama created the DACA program after Congress failed to pass bipartisan legislation that would have overhauled U.S. immigration policy and offered protections for the immigrants known as “Dreamers.”
+That moniker was drawn from the name legislation known as the DREAM Act, short for Development, Relief and Education for Alien Minors Act.